 25. Mountain Patch Nosed Snake

-The long, slender backs of mountain patch-nosed snakes are tan or cream in color, with two broad black or dark brown stripes running the length of their bodies.
+The long, slender backs of mountain patch-nosed snakes are tan or cream, with two broad black or dark brown stripes running the length of their bodies.
 Usually, their undersides have an off-white or cream hue.

-These diurnal types of snakes in New Mexico travel quickly over open, dry, or semi-arid environments.
+These diurnal snakes in New Mexico travel quickly over open, dry, or semi-arid environments.

 Their preferred habitats are sand plains, rocky hillsides, canyon scrub, sagebrush, and grasslands.

-They usually consume whippedtails, lizards, birds, amphibians, small mammals, and snakes.
+They usually consume whipped tails, lizards, birds, amphibians, small mammals, and ground snakes.
 The hue of ground snakes varies from person to person.

 Some might be orange, red, or brown.
-Usually, they have a black border with blotches resembling orange or brown stripes.
+They usually have a black border with blotches resembling orange or brown stripes.

 They have gray or pure white undersides.
 They have tiny heads, round pupils, and smooth scales.

-They prefer to live in rocky places such as outcroppings, slopes, rims of canyons, and low desert shrubs.
+They prefer to live in rocky places such as outcroppings, slopes, canyon rims, and low desert shrubs.
 They also prefer arid habitats with loose, sandy soil.

 Since these types of snakes in New Mexico are always hidden among garbage, it is difficult to stumble across them; nonetheless, they tend to emerge as the sun sets.

 They had previously been seen on roadways in the desert.
-Invertebrates such as spiders, centipedes, crickets, scorpions, and larvae are consumed by ground snakes.
+Ground snakes consume invertebrates such as spiders, centipedes, crickets, scorpions, and larvae.

 26. Smith Black-headed Snake

 As their name implies, this slim snake has a black head and a light brown or tan body.
-Usually, they have nearly lavender undersides with a red line running through the center.
+Usually, its undersides are nearly lavender, with a red line running through the center.

 They are found in plains, semi-desert grasslands, pine-oak forests, oak woodlands, and desert scrub habitats.
 They eat the larvae of beetles, centipedes, and caterpillars.